Undercurrent : A Cornish memoir of poverty and resilience, shortlisted for the Nero Book Awards 2023 by Natasha Carthew 9781399706513

 Subtotal: £9.99

-Undercurrent: A Cornish memoir of poverty and resilience, shortlisted for the Nero Book Awards 2023 is a compelling debut memoir by Natasha Carthew that delves deep into the often-overlooked realities of rural poverty in Cornwall.
+Undercurrent: A Cornish memoir of poverty and resilience, shortlisted for the Nero Book Awards 2023, is a compelling debut memoir by Natasha Carthew that delves deep into the often-overlooked realities of rural poverty in Cornwall.
+This poignant narrative beautifully captures the resilience of the human spirit amidst adversity, inviting readers into the heartfelt journey of survival.

 Product Information